 Before any event details can be locked in, it’s important to determine your budget.
 If you’re not sure what your budget is, consider your guest count, says Amber Scheer, CPCE of Truluck’s The Woodlands, Texas.

-Caroline Basciani from Truluck’s Naples, Florida, suggests thinking about the larger vision of the event.
+Kelly Barber, CPCE of Truluck’s Restaurant Group, suggests thinking about the larger vision of the event.
 What do you need to make your private event shine?

 Remember, a big budget does not determine a great event.
 It’s about knowing what you have to work with and refining from the details from there.